monotek/glusterfs-launchpad-buildscripts/README.md

-Buildscripts for GlusterFS on Ubuntu with launchpad Upload
+Buildscripts for Samab & Qemu with GlusterFS support on Ubuntu with Launchpad upload